 I love my husband, I really do.

-Anyways, there’s just one thing I can’t get past – the way he eats kiwi.
-No I know, just hear me out though.
+Anyway, there’s just one thing I can’t get past – the way he eats kiwi.

 Instead of cutting the ends off the kiwifruit, removing the peel and neatly slicing or chopping the flesh before consuming, he eats the kiwi like an apple, skin and all.
 To me, the thought of eating or even licking kiwifruit skin is the visual equivalent of nails on a chalkboard.
 I can’t even!